 A treatment for bladder cancer called Bacille Calmette-Guerin injection may also trigger reactive arthritis.

 In many people, no infection can be found to have preceded reactive arthritis.

 Symptoms of Reactive Arthritis

-In reactive arthritis, joint pain and inflammation may be mild or severe.
+In reactive arthritis, joint pain and inflammation may be mild or severe, but joint damage is rare.
 Several joints are usually affected at once—especially the knees, toe joints, and areas where tendons are attached to bones, such as at the heels.
 Often, the large joints of the lower limbs are affected the most.
 Reactive arthritis often involves joints less symmetrically than rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more .
 Tendons may be inflamed and painful.
-Back pain may occur, usually when the disease is severe.
+Back pain may occur, more commonly in people who carry the HLA-B27 gene or when the disease is severe.
 Other symptoms include a low-grade fever, weight loss, and excessive fatigue.

 Inflammation of the urethra (urethritis Urethritis Urethritis is infection of the urethra, the tube that carries urine from the bladder out of the body.
 Bacteria, including those that are sexually transmitted, are the most common cause of urethritis... read more —the channel that carries urine from the bladder to the outside of the body) can develop, usually about 7 to 14 days after an infection (after sexual contact or sometimes after diarrhea).

 In men, inflammation of the urethra causes moderate pain and a discharge from the penis or a rash of small and usually painless sores on the glans of the penis (balanitis circinata).
 The prostate gland may be inflamed and painful.